codinux-gmbh/fints4k/README.md

 ## Features
 - Retrieving account information, balances and turnovers (Kontoumsätze und -saldo).
 - Transfer money and instant payments (SEPA Überweisungen und Echtzeitüberweisung).
-- Supports TAN procedures chipTAN manual, Flickercode, QrCode and Photo (Matrix code), pushTAN, smsTAN and appTAN.
+- Supports TAN methods chipTAN manual, Flickercode, QrCode and Photo (Matrix code), pushTAN, smsTAN and appTAN.

 ## Setup
 Not uploaded to Maven Central yet, will do this the next few days!